 When does registration begin?

-Are there “Try Outs” for the dive team?
+Are there “Try Outs” for the swim team?

-- Divers must be members of Tuckahoe Recreation Club in good standing
+- a member of Tuckahoe Recreation Club in good standing

-- Divers must be between the ages of five and eighteen as of June 1st (exceptions made at Coaches discretion)
+- are at least 5 years of age as of June 1 (exceptions made at Coaches discretion)

 How long are practices?

-For practice, divers may wear any suit they wish to, however, we encourage a one-piece suit that fits snugly with little drag.
-We will not participate in NVSL meets this year so divers are not required to wear Tuckahoe team suits.
+For practice, swimmers may wear any suit they wish to, however, we encourage a one-piece suit that fits snugly with little drag.
+For meets, swimmers are encouraged to wear their Tuckahoe team suit.
+Exceptions will be made at the discretion of the coaches.

 Does an adult need to remain at Tuckahoe during practice?